|What shall we do?

 Enjoy one of the many Lagoon Cruises into the mouth of the majestic Knysna Heads various options including the John Benn with tapas and drinks (45 minutes) or Featherbed Eco Tour which includes a 2.2 kms walk and lunch under milkwoods (3.5 to 4 hours)

 Rent a canoe and paddle down the Goukamma River in the Goukamma Nature Reserve

 Board a Catamaran yacht for a journey through the Knysna Heads weather permitting.
 (2 hours).

-Knysna Elephant park – feed the elephants, ride an elephant or walk with the elephants.
+Knysna Elephant park – feed and walk with the elephants.

 Experience Africa, tour the township, meet the people.
 Do a guided tour with Emzini Township Tour.

 Sit on Bollard Bay, Leisure Isle’s beach, have a picnic and watch the tide go in and out.

 Take a walk around Leisure Island (4 kms)